Project Nº 1: “Manuscript”

 Semantic DOM

-#Next, you will move your work into code.
+Next, you will move your work into code.
 You’ll take the text content from your sketches and layer it into HTML structures—focusing on appropriate, semantic elements that reflect the usage in your selection.
 This won’t yet be a styling exercise; instead we will think about grouping and nesting the content.
 You should use a range of HTML elements to achieve this.

-You’ll do this in a GitHub repository for your project, which will contain an index.html
+You’ll do this in a GitHub repository for your project, which will contain an index.html file with your work.

 When you are done, submit a link to the repo